timoxley/enode/README.md

 #eNode

 eNode is a simple wrapper around DNode/upnode functionality, simplifying creation and operation of DNode servers and clients.
-I like DNode, I just found it used some strange patterns.
+I found that DNode used some confusing patterns, so I wrapped them up in an 'easier' interface, IMO.

 ### Features and Differences from DNode

+* eNode makes a sharp distinction between Clients and Servers
-* eNode automatically uses upnode's buffering/reconnecting functionality for 'clients'.
+* Upnode's buffering/reconnecting functionality is set up automatically for Clients.
-* All operations take a callback which fires when ready, but also emit corresponding events.
-* The `shutdown` function will shut down both servers and clients (servers normally require a `close()` and an `end()` while a client normally just needs a close().
-* All 'connection' handling code is done in the 'connect' event for servers, unlike DNode/upnode where you can set callbacks with the DNode/upnode() function, as well as on 'ready' 'remote' 'connection'.
+* All 'connection' handling code is done in the 'connect' event, and the remote api will always be present, if available.
-* Remote API calls get passed the remote/connection properties so they don't necessarily need to be defined inside the scope of connection handler.
+* Remote API calls get passed remote and connection properties so they don't necessarily need to be defined inside the scope of connection handler.
 * eNode servers automatically keep track of connections and disconnections, accessible via the server's `connections` Array.
+* The `shutdown` function will shut down both servers and clients.
+* All operations take a callback which fires when ready, but also emits corresponding events. e.g. `shutdown()` will emit the 'shutdown' event, but can also take a callback.

 ## Usage